Trail Sense

 1. Dig a bowl-shaped hole about 3 feet (1 meter) across and 2 feet (0.6 meters) deep.
 Ensure it is in direct sunlight.

 2. Place a container in the center of the hole.
 Optionally, place plants or water around the container to increase moisture (do not place them in the container).
+You may need to weigh down or secure the container to ensure it doesn't float if you are pouring water into the hole.

 3. Place a plastic sheet over the hole, securing the edges with rocks or soil.
 You can use a clear bag if you don't have a sheet.